 Can Poor Dental Hygienie lead to Heart Disease?

-Youngsoo Cho, MD, is a cardiologist on staff at Banner Estrella Medical Center and Banner Good Samaritan Medical Center.
+Youngsoo Cho, MD, is a cardiologist on staff at Banner Estrella Medical Center and Banner – University Medical Center Phoenix.

 Question: A friend told me that poor dental hygiene can lead to heart problems down the road.
 How can tooth decay cause heart problems?

 Answer: In general, it is true that poor dental hygiene and tooth decay can lead to certain heart problems.
 There are two specific heart conditions that have been associated with heart disease that I would like to discuss: coronary artery disease and endocarditis.